ritikamotwani/Deception-Detection/README.md

 1. The first basic approach: The file SVM_realLife.py classifies using PCA, then SVM.
 ```
    To execute:
-      python3 SVM.py
+      python3 SVM_realLife.py
 ```
 ![Accuracy: 67%](https://img.shields.io/badge/Accuracy-67%25-blue.svg)
 <br/>

-2. Using SVM with ngrams approach(bigrams and trigrams) with tf-idf on real lige trial dataset
+2. Using SVM with ngrams approach(bigrams) with tf-idf on real life trial dataset
 ```
    To execute:
       python3 SVM_nGrams_realLife.py